calimero-network/core/crates/server/README.md

 ### 2. JSON rpc

-The JSON-RPC component of the Node Server facilitates communication between the clients and the application binaries (contexts) running on node.
+The JSON-RPC component of the Node Server facilitates communication between the clients and the context.
 This allows seamless interaction and data management for applications.

 The JSON-RPC interface provides two primary methods: